 Create a play area using natural materials like logs, water, sand, boulders, hills, and trees for children to explore and use their imagination.
 Creating a play area using natural materials was the 3rd highest ranked priority for Columbia County, according to the SCORP 2011 Survey (See Chapter 5.3).
 Further, play equipment was the 3rd most popular park amenity according to the Parks and Trails Community Survey (see Chapter 5.11).
 The tall trees and shady natural environment of Godfrey Park would provide the ideal environment for the installation of a natural play area.
-The play equipment currently in the park includes a swing set, a slide, two see-saws, and four horseshoe pits, all from the 1960's (see below).
-Installation of an ADA swing seat on the existing swing structure would enable young children and children with special needs to feel the thrill of a ride on a swing for a fairly low capital cost.
+The play equipment currently in the park includes a swing set, a slide, two see-saws, and four horseshoe pits, all from the 1960's.